palantir/gradle-jdks/gradle-jdks-setup/README.md

 - `gradle/jdks`
   - contains a list of directories in the format `<jdk_major_version>/<os>/<arch>` that contain 2 files:
     - `download-url` full url path for the jdk, os and arch.
 Rendered from `JdksExtension#jdks` configured in step 2
-    - `local-path` the local name of the file.
-Rendered based on the distribution-name, version and the [hash](../gradle-jdks/src/main/java/com/palantir/gradle/jdks/JdkSpec.java)
   - it generates all the JDK versions configured in [JdksExtension](../gradle-jdks/src/main/java/com/palantir/gradle/jdks/JdksExtension.java)

 Running the patched `./gradlew` script will add extra configurations required for IntelliJ: